randee25/iowa-jury-pool-analysis/README.md

 ## Data Files

-- `data/raw/`   -  Original source files
+- `data/raw/`   -  Contains the original Iowa jury datasets used in the project, including county-level jury pool and empanelment data.
-- `data/processed/`  - Cleaned datasets used for analysis
+- `data/processed/`  - Contains cleaned, standardized, and merged datasets created from the raw jury data and ACS Census data.
+These files serve as the primary inputs for the statistical analyses and visualizations

 ## Important Variables